- Future Students

 Cheney, WA 99004

-In order to be eligible to apply to the Intercollegiate Nursing Alliance through EWU, students must complete three quarters of full-time course work and a minimum of 36 credits at EWU.
+In order to be eligible to apply for the BSN program, students must complete three quarters of full-time coursework and a minimum of 36 credits at EWU.
 Students who do not meet this requirement may apply to the BSN program as a transfer student directly through WSU.

 BSN Admission Criteria: